hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> As motifs are often found in intrinsically disorered regions, motifs that fall within regios idenfified by GlobPlot are likely to be functional.

-8. The 5th row contains information on secondary structure.
+step 8.
+The 5th row contains information on secondary structure.
 HELP?!?!?!
 Where do these predictions come from?

-9. The remainder of the figure (from row 6 onwards) displays the motif occurences detected, as well as a host of information about the context of the motif hit.
+step 9.
+The remainder of the figure (from row 6 onwards) displays the motif occurences detected, as well as a host of information about the context of the motif hit.
 A blue square indicates a motif instance was found, and the intensity of the color indicates the confidence assoaciated with that motif detection.